-Earls Barton is the biggest village along Northamptonshire's River Nene and offers an array of facilities including a butchers, a Co-op, two pubs and a micro brewery, Indian restaurant, takeaways, as well as David Jeyes, the award winning pharmacy and home of the fascinating little Earls Barton museum, gift shop, dolly lodge and coffee shop.
+Earls Barton is the biggest village along Northamptonshire's River Nene and offers an array of facilities including a butchers, a Co-op, two pubs,a micro brewery and now the little wine tasting venue - Ruby and Claret, Indian restaurant, takeaways, as well as David Jeyes, the award winning pharmacy and home of the fascinating little Earls Barton museum, gift shop, dolly lodge and coffee shop.

 The village even boasts its own publications; there is the popular paid for Tower Magazine which costing 50p was first published in the early 1970's and is available from the White Mills office and the free monthly magazine Barton Today, to keep you up to date with the numerous activities that go on in this lively community.